The Principle of the Fermionic Projector, Appendices: Factorization of Matrix Traces

 \section{Factorization of Matrix Traces}

-If one attempts to calculate a matrix trace~(\ref{e:Ce1}) directly by substituting in the formulas of the light-cone expansion, the resulting expressions become so complicated and involve so many Dirac matrices that they are almost impossible to handle.
-We shall now simplify the situation by giving a procedure which allows us to factor matrix traces into a product of so-called elementary traces, which are much easier to compute.
+{\value{backupeqn}} If one attempts to calculate a matrix trace~(\ref{e:Ce1}) directly by substituting in the formulas of the light-cone expansion, the resulting expressions become so complicated and involve so many Dirac matrices that they are almost impossible to handle.
+We shall now simplify the situation by giving a procedure which allows us to factor matrix traces into a product of so-called elementary traces, which are much easier to compute\footnote{{\textsf{Online version}:} This factorization method is obtained in a somewhat easier way by computing the matrix elements in a double null spinor frame as explained in~\cite[\S2.6.2]{cfs} (see the references in the preface to the second online edition).}.
 According to~(\ref{e:Cd1}), we can assume that each factor $\Delta A_j$ in~(\ref{e:Ce1}) is the product of a contribution to $P(x,y)$ with a contribution to $P(y,x)$.
 Denoting the contributions to $P(x,y)$ by $B_j$ and using that the corresponding contributions to $P(y,x)$ are obtained by taking the adjoint with respect to the spin scalar product, we can write each $\Delta A_j$ in the form

 Inserting the completeness relation

 and expanding gives for~(\ref{e:Ce1}) a sum of terms of the form

 with indices $(n_j, s_j, c_j)$ (which are in general different from those in~(\ref{e:Ce1})) and $k=2l$.